Emília Duarte

 General João Vieira Borges

-Challenges of using Robots and AI in Wars
+Challenges of using Robots and Autonomous Systems (RAS) in warfare

 SHORT BIO: